Bastion 1

 Kotor's Restaurant Tier and Where Bastion 1 Sits

 The Old Town's dining scene has split over the past decade into two reasonably distinct tiers.
-The first is high-volume tourist-facing restaurants that work the summer season hard and rely on foot traffic from cruise ship arrivals , Kotor is one of the most visited cruise ports in the eastern Adriatic, with passenger numbers that can exceed a thousand per day during peak months.
+The first is high-volume tourist-facing restaurants that work the summer season hard and rely on foot traffic from cruise ship arrivals, Kotor is one of the most visited cruise ports in the eastern Adriatic, with passenger numbers that can exceed a thousand per day during peak months.
 The second is a smaller group of venues that pitch to a longer-stay, higher-spend traveller who is staying in the Bay for several nights and looking for something that reflects the place rather than simply feeds them efficiently.

 Bastion 1, positioned inside the Gymnasium building in the heart of the Old Town, occupies the second tier by geography and address alone.
 The challenge for any restaurant in that bracket is holding the line on quality through a season that runs hot from June through September and then quiets considerably.
-For context on how regional restaurants at different price points handle that seasonal pressure, Konoba Perast in Perast offers a useful comparison , a smaller village setting, a tighter seasonal window, and a similar reliance on Bay-sourced seafood as the editorial core of the menu.
+For context on how regional restaurants at different price points handle that seasonal pressure, Konoba Perast in Perast offers a useful comparison, a smaller village setting, a tighter seasonal window, and a similar reliance on Bay-sourced seafood as the editorial core of the menu.

-The peer set for Bastion 1 within Montenegro's coastal corridor includes Sabia in Kumbor, which operates from a different position on the Bay, and Porto in Podgorica, which anchors the capital's more formal dining tier.
+The comparable set for Bastion 1 within Montenegro's coastal corridor includes Sabia in Kumbor, which operates from a different position on the Bay, and Porto in Podgorica, which anchors the capital's more formal dining tier.
 Neither is a direct equivalent, but both indicate the range of ambition currently operating within the country's restaurant economy.
 Our full Kotor restaurants guide maps this scene in more detail, including venues across the Old Town and the broader bay.

 Planning a Visit